USEPA/LakeCat/README.md

 # LakeCat

-The LakeCat DataSet provides summaries of natural and anthropogenic landscape features for ~2.65 million lake watershed basins within the conterminous USA using the [NHDPlus Version 2](http://www.horizon-systems.com/NHDPlus/NHDPlusV2_data.php) as the geospatial framework.
+The LakeCat DataSet provides summaries of natural and anthropogenic landscape features for ~377,000 lake watershed basins within the conterminous USA using the [NHDPlus Version 2](http://www.horizon-systems.com/NHDPlus/NHDPlusV2_data.php) as the geospatial framework.

 ## On-Network vs. Off-Network